hasura/ndc-elasticsearch/docs/architecture.md

 Converts Elasticsearch search results into `QueryResponse`.

 **Functionality:**
-- Traverse through each field in the Elasticsearch response.
+- Traverse each field in the Elasticsearch response.
-- Construct and return the `QueryResponse`, ensuring it aligns with the expected fields.
+- Construct and return the QueryResponse, ensuring it conforms to the expected fields.

 **API:**